 If you have a formal paid caregiver, or an informal friend who helps you, here’s a few things that you may not know that may really help you out: Read this if you have a Live-In Caregiver and read this if you have a caregiver funded through a Medicaid Waiver program (may also be called IHSS or Home and Community Care)

 Don’t Ask Your Doctor

 Many people start looking for help by asking their doctors.
-This is usually a dead end.
-Doctors are not Social Workers and do not know what is available or how to help you qualify.
+This is not bad to do, but it is often a dead end.
+Doctors are not Social Workers and usually do not know what is available or how to help you qualify.
 Find out for yourself, then bring your the doctor forms to sign, and explain to your doctor how the program works.

 Finding the Best People to Live With

 When you are homebound, the people in your house matter a LOT.
 Those are the only people you see!
 Here’s How to Find Wonderful Housemates & Caregivers

 Common types of medical equipment for Chronic Fatigue Syndrome and related conditions: Shower chairs, manual wheelchairs, electric wheel chairs, walkers, canes, mobility scooters, hospital beds, toilet rails, bath tub safety frames, bath tub lifts, bed pans, and commode chairs.
 Learn more: How to Get Medical Equipment

 No matter what you are applying for, you can always get a disability accommodation to submit your application or materials from home.
 If they can’t Do not listen to anyone who tells you that you must go into the office.
 It is never true.
 Sometimes you have to be a little persistent.
 Here’s some ideas for: How to Have a Good, Helpful, Pleasant, Reasonably Successful Phone Call With a Social Service Agency

 Some local pharmacies will deliver to your home.
 You can also fill prescriptions through online pharmacies, and some will accept insurance.
 I have heard good things about pill pack.